Folomarco/us-bank-bond-fair-value/README.md

 ## Execution

-The complete pipeline order and the role of each script are documented in [`src/README.md`](src/README.md).

-Scripts should be executed from the repository root.
+No wrapper scripts are included.
+Run the Python files manually from the repository root in the order documented in [`src/README.md`](src/README.md).

 Project-relative paths, input filenames and output directories are defined in `src/config_institutional.py`.

 ## Reproducibility

+The repository contains the final methodology-hardened source code used for the submitted dissertation, including the training-frozen sample construction, point-in-time peer factors, static and dynamic fair-value models, direct VWAP convergence diagnostics and the final post-run audit.

 The reported tables and figures are generated from saved model outputs rather than edited manually.
-Full numerical reproduction requires authorised access to the proprietary WRDS inputs described above.
+Full numerical reproduction requires authorised access to the restricted TRACE, TRACE Master File and CRSP inputs described above.

 ## Use of generative AI